Tony-xy-Liu/Limes-docs/docs/source/portal.rst

 Search by Storage Location
 --------------------------

-:ref:`Log in to the portal<port-title>` and click ``Samples By Storage Location``.
+:ref:`Log in to the portal<port-title>` and click ``Search By Storage Location``.

-Search for samples in a storage location by entering the names of the storage levels to that location, seperated by commas.
+Search for a storage location by entering the names of the storage levels to that location, seperated by commas.
 This need not be too precise.
 For example,

 .. code-block:: none

     11, 2, 3

-would suffice for
+would yield

 .. code-block:: none